SMED4222 Service Learning Unit 1

 - Typically this unit is assessed in the following ways: (1) online quizzes; (2) professional assessment; and (3) written work.
 Further information is available in the unit outline.

-To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite standard(s) for the professional assessment component of the unit, as specified in the unit outline.
+To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the professional assessment component.

 Supplementary assessment is not available in this unit.